 for tips in developing your analysis plan.

-Submit the proposal to the P&P Committee by emailing the P&P Program Assistant (PA)1.
+Submit the proposal to the P&P Committee by emailing the firstname.lastname@example.org.
 The proposal will be sent to two committee members for review and will be presented at the next P&P meeting.
-The PA will contact the investigator regarding the committee's decision.2
+P&P@whi.org will contact the investigator regarding the committee's decision.2

-After the proposal is approved, the PA will solicit nominations for the writing group from WHI investigators.
-After a two week nomination period, the PA will send the list of nominees with appropriate expertise to confirm they will be accepted on the writing group.
-Confirm the WHI nominees and provide the PA with the names and contact information for any additional co-authors to be included on the manuscript.
+After the proposal is approved, your proposal will be posted for writing group nominations for WHI investigators.
+After a two week nomination period, you will receive the list of nominees with appropriate expertise to confirm they will be accepted on the writing group.
+Confirm the WHI nominees and provide email@example.com with the names and contact information for any additional co-authors to be included on the manuscript.

-Schedule a writing group conference call fo finalize analysis plan.
-Contact the PA to obtain a conference call number.
+If needed, schedule a writing group conference call fo finalize analysis plan.
+Contact firstname.lastname@example.org to obtain a conference call number.

 Incorporate feedback from writing group.
 The P&P wants the proposed analysis to be as strong as possible.
 Be as specific as possible regarding which data items off the forms should be included.3